abramin/cultural-cognitive-science/pilot/pilot.md

 #### Day 5: Friday (2-2.5 hours)

 **Review and Synthesis:**
-- Review all notes from Bermúdez and Nagel
+- Review all notes from Chalmers and Nagel
 - Identify connections between them

 **Writing Task:**